What Do You Want to Learn Today?

 What did you do at the schools?

 In middle and high school, I shadowed a student from each grade for a few days each.
-I did whatever the students did, whether it meant taking a science quiz, running the track in P.E., or eating lunch in the quad.
+I did whatever the students were doing, whether it meant taking a science quiz, running the track in P.E., or eating lunch in the quad.
 In class discussions, I answered questions if called on but didn’t raise my hand, to avoid being pegged as “that creepy super-senior.”

 In college, I sat in on classes taught by my old professors in Philosophy, Psychology, and Classics.
 I participated as I was inspired and called on.